 Good Epidemiological Practice

-Epidemiology is the cornerstone of global health.
-It shapes policy decisions and evidence-based practice by identifying risk factors for disease, and targets for preventive healthcare.
+Good data is a pre-condition for good decision making.
+Epidemiology shapes policy decisions and evidence-based practice by identifying risk factors for disease and targets for prevention.
 As the foundation of quantitative monitoring and evaluation activities and counterfactual impact evaluations, it also provides the evidence base for the scale-up of health interventions.